 Procurement Act 2023: Upcoming Changes to UK Public Sector Tendering

-Due to be introduced in January 2025, the new procurement act is designed to streamline procedures, increase transparency and ensure that SMEs have a better chance at securing public sector contracts.
+Due to be introduced in February 2025, the new Procurement Act 2023 is designed to streamline procedures, increase transparency and ensure that SMEs have a better chance at securing public sector contracts.

 Overview:

-The Procurement Act 2023 represents a significant overhaul of the UK’s public sector tendering process, aimed at creating a more efficient, transparent, and accountable procurement system.
-Set to take effect in January 2025, the Act will replace existing procurement regulations with a unified framework that simplifies processes and introduces new rules for public sector procurement.
+The Procurement Act 2023 represents a significant overhaul of the UK’s public sector tendering process, aimed at creating a more efficient, transparent and accountable procurement system.
+Set to take effect on 24th February 2025, the Act will replace existing procurement regulations with a unified framework that simplifies processes and introduces new rules for public sector procurement.

 While the Act’s primary goals are to enhance value for money, transparency, and public benefit, it also includes important measures to support Small and Medium-sized Enterprises (SMEs), providing them with greater opportunities to secure public sector contracts.